OSIRIS-GR: General relativistic activation of the polar cap of a compact neutron star: Transition from weak to energetic pulsars

 Several crucial changes accompany the transition from weak to force-free solutions: 1) the Y-point moves closer to the light-cylinder radius due to the more efficient screening of the equatorial superrotation region \citep{Shibata_2012, Hu_2022}; 2) the stronger poloidal current driven through the magnetosphere induces a higher torsion of the magnetic field lines in the toroidal direction.
 The latter is vital for the activation of the polar cap.
 At fixed compactness (in this case $R_s/R_*=0.3$), Fig.~\ref{Figure 4} shows that the polar cap may present a spacelike volumetric region only if the magnetosphere drives a stronger current, characteristic of higher plasma supply scenarios.
 With heuristic pair production, the efficiency controls the plasma supplied from the polar cap gap to the magnetosphere, thus having the same effect as the surface plasma supply from the previous section.
 In Fig.~\ref{Figure 5}, we observe the appearance of the spacelike volume in the polar cap for efficiencies $\eta\gtrsim155$.
 However, many processes affect this minimum efficiency value $\eta_{\mathrm{min}}$: 1) the frame-dragging effect for higher compactness neutron stars reduces $\eta_{\mathrm{min}}$ due to the reduction of the poloidal electric field; 2) evident interplay between the outer and inner polar cap gap, more efficient pair production at the Y-point (e.g., including photon-photon processes) pulls the return current away from the polar cap thus increasing the field line torsion of the magnetosphere, which reduces $\eta_{\mathrm{min}}$; 3) a denser neutron star atmosphere also facilitates the launch of a stronger poloidal current, in a similar way as in point 2.
 In particular, point 2 suggests a correlation between the radio beam and the existence of the outer gap.
-Intermittent pulsars may also present intermittent radio beams, potential candidates for explaining sub-pulse nulling.
+Intermittent pulsars may also present intermittent radio beams, potential candidates for explaining pulse nullings. \draftt{We have also performed simulations where we inject an atmospheric plasma composed of electrons and ions, where the ions have the same mass and charge as positrons but are not allowed to pair produce \citep{Philippov_2018}.
+As expected, the injection of ions leads to a lower pair plasma supply to the outer magnetosphere of weak pulsars, thus increasing the minimum efficiency value $\eta_{\mathrm{min}}$.
+Apart from a shift of the magnetospheric solution towards charge-starvation, we do not observe significant changes in the outer gap dynamics or magnetospheric structure.
+However, this point may change if ions possess realistic $q/m$, which we differ to a future study.
+Also, the impact of ion injection on the magnetosphere is more significant in charge-starved pulsar solutions due to the high degree of charge separation, thus this effect is diluted for denser solutions approaching the force-free regime.}